Search

 Advantages of buying life insurance when single

 Single people also encompass a wide range of life stages—people who were previously married, people with friends and family who are close yet aren't exactly dependents, and people with children from intricate relationships.
-No matter what your circumstances are, here are some ways life insurance can benefit a single person:
+No matter what your circumstances are, here are five ways life insurance can benefit a single person:

-With certain life insurance products, the premiums you pay go partially toward the insurance for a death benefit and partially toward a potentially growing cash value.You may find that the cash value component of permanent life insurance gives you just as many options as people with spouses or dependents: You can pull the cash to cover expenses, have it be collateral for loans or use it to fund other insurance premiums, such as long-term care insurance.
+With certain life insurance products, the premiums you pay go partially toward the insurance for its death benefit and the rest toward its cash value, which has potential to grow.
+You may find that the cash value component of permanent life insurance gives you just as many options as people with spouses or dependents: You can pull the cash to cover expenses, use it as collateral for loans or fund other insurance premiums, such as long-term care insurance.

 If you have loans that have a co-signer or any other debt that would fall to someone else in the event of your death, life insurance can be a valuable tool.
 Creditors can make a claim on your estate to collect on your outstanding debts.
 Having a life insurance contract can help cover your debts so that no one else who may have shared responsibility for them has to face it on their own.